Back To: Administrative Services

 Each commission member represents a specific geographic area or has a specific area of expertise (i.e. City at Large, Anthropology, etc.).
 Commissioners serve on the Historic Preservation Commission for three years.

-The Commission meets on every third Thursday at 6:00 PM in City hall or as needed and are open to the public.
+The Commission generally meets on every third Thursday at 6:00 PM in City hall or as needed and are open to the public.
+However, during the COVID-19 pandemic, meetings will be held via Zoom and will only be scheduled when needed.
 If you are interested in attending a historic preservation meeting contact City Hall for the next scheduled meeting date and time.

 The Commissions are: